BookStackApp/website/content/docs/admin/debugging.md

 A completely blank screen, when attempting to access your BookStack instance, is commonly due to system/folder permission issues.
 Check that webserver user has read/write access to the `bootstrap/cache`, `storage` and `public/uploads` folders within your BookStack install.
 On a common Ubuntu install this can usually be done by running `sudo chown -R www-data:www-data bootstrap/cache storage public/uploads` from within the BookStack install folder.
+We have further guidance on filesystem permissions [on our page here](/docs/admin/filesystem-permissions/).

 If you don't believe this is due to permissions, and you have nothing in the `storage/logs/laravel.log` file as detailed above, you'd next want to look at your webserver error logs which can commonly be found within `/var/log/nginx/` or `/var/logs/apache2/`.